 The popularity of such a process would have rapidly evolved into a rather dangerous situation, however, giving a whole new level of meaning to the term haphazard.
 Such a “user-friendly” technology would soon have developed frequent complications due to collisions when two parties were attempting to access the same station.
 Inadvertently butting heads would have been the least of it.

 Some form of managed network would have needed to be initiated before the process could be really regarded as safe.
 To send a written message through such a connection might have been an alternative, however, if some method could have been developed to safeguard the parchment from the heat of the fire.
+Although I would suspect that rather a larger percentage of messages landed at the wrong destination, than was really optimal.
 It should be remembered that even at so early a period the majority of trained witches and wizards were at least semi-literate.

 A recent addition to the subject of variant forms of communication in use in the wizarding world was introduced on JKR’s official website in July 2005.

 As the answer to a recent FAQ poll question we were informed that the Order of he Phoenix communicates with each other by means of their Patroni.

 Well, as a messaging system which would be extremely resistant to tampering by 3rd parties, such a form of communication would probably be beyond compare.
 Of course to either send or to receive such a message would make you stand out like a sore thumb.
 The blooming things are as conspicuous as all get out.
 You might as well send a running footman.
 In livery.